jex004/Recipe-Complexity-Report/README.md

 ### NMAR Analysis

 We believe that the missingness in the `'review'` column is NMAR because whether not a review is left is the user's choice.
 They may leave a rating but not a review because they did not feel strongly enough about a recipe to warrant a full blown review, or perhaps they just prefer not to leave review in general.
-In order to confirm that this missingness is indeed NMAR and not MAR though, we would need data on either how the user felt about the recipe, which could be indicated by rating, or their general preferences when it comes to leaving reviews, which is data we do not have.
+In order to confirm that this missingness is indeed NMAR and not MAR though, we would need data on either how the user felt about the recipe, which could be indicated by rating, or their general preferences when it comes to leaving reviews.
+So, we may want to obtain a numerical rating and a boolean value about their usual review preferences that could explain NMAR missingness for the `'review'` column.

 ### Missingness Dependency